 Anna Marie Jarvis originated the holiday in the US, inspired by the contributions of her mother, who had a similar name.
 Ann Maria Reeves Jarvis was a pioneer in spreading unconditional love during a grim time in our history.

 Born in Virginia in 1832, Ann’s family moved to West Virginia when her father, a Methodist minister, was transferred there.
 She married a Baptist minister and had eleven or thirteen children.
-Only four survived to adulthood.
+Sadly, only four survived to adulthood.
 The others died of various diseases common then, including typhoid fever, which became an epidemic.
 And so, turning childhood diseases around became Jarvis’s life’s work.
 She began a Mother’s Day Work Club, and members visited families to teach them how to improve hygiene in their households.

 Anna recalled a prayer her mother gave as part of a Sunday school lesson, wishing there would be a day to honor mothers.
 And so, on May 10, 1908, about a year after her mother’s death, the first Mother’s Day took place at Saint Andrews Methodist Church in Grafton, West Virginia.
 That same afternoon fifteen thousand people attended the other service she organized in the Wanamaker store auditorium in Philadelphia, PA.
 Then began her mission to make Mother’s Day a national holiday.
 It came to be thanks to President Woodrow Wilson in 1914.